 Coffee Gator makes a number of trustworthy devices and accessories to improve home brewing, and the brand's Digital Multifunction Coffee Scale is yet another example.
 Its accuracy, versatility, and inexpensive price make it our favorite option.
 For another affordable and dependable coffee scale, check out the Apexstone Scale.

-If you take coffee brewing seriously, then you know accurate measurements are essential.
+If you take coffee seriously, then you know accurate measurements are essential.
 Just like with baking, there is little room for guesswork when it comes to making a good cup of joe.
-This makes the coffee scale a very important tool to have.
-It opens the door for consistency in every cup and provides you with the opportunity for experimentation.
+This makes the coffee scale an important tool, one that opens the door for consistency in every cup.

 Measures in five different units